Archive for November 2014

 We got fewer requests for changes this semester.

-The more we deal with the problem, the less trouble we can get.
+The more we deal with the problem, the less trouble

 13. Hanged and Hung